 - Discuss plans for future surveys.
-Sending to same customers + new ones every 6 months, just sending to new customers 30 days after account opening, etc.?
+Sending to same customers + new ones every six months, just sending to new customers 30 days after account opening, etc.?

-- Work with the necessary team to pull the list of recipients (maybe you can do it, maybe someone from marketing, or maybe someone from your analytics group can help like Brian Kane and Steven Wang have for me) and the corresponding attributes you want to include (account age, activity range, acquisition channel, etc.) and determine if you’re going to upload them to Promotor, how you’re going to upload them, or if you’re going to export the results later and marry the results up with your own data set for analysis in your own tool.
+- Work with the necessary team to pull the list of recipients (maybe you can do it, perhaps someone from marketing, or maybe someone from your analytics group can help like Brian Kane, and Steven Wang have for me) and the corresponding attributes you want to include (account age, activity range, acquisition channel, etc.) and determine if you’re going to upload them to Promotor, how you’re going to upload them, or if you’re going to export the results later and marry the results up with your data set for analysis in your tool.